 City of Kalamunda do not remove snakes off private property.

 Contact the Wildcare helpline on (08) 9474 9055 for information on safety and reptile behaviour.
 Wildcare helpline no longer provide reptile removal or relocation services information.
 It is recommended to seek removal or relocation services from a pest control service or search online for a snake removal service near you.
 Alternatively you can contact the reptile removers below:

 Please be aware snake removal services are not free.

 Do NOT attempt to kill the snake, this often results in people being bitten and is Illegal.

-If you find sick, injured, orphaned or displaced wildlife, you may contact either Kanyana Wildlife Rehabilitation Centre, or the Wildcare helpline.
+If you find sick, injured, orphaned or displaced wildlife, please contact the relevant departments for further assistance.